 Length: 60–90 minutes; customizable for half-day, full-day, or command staff training

-Focus Areas: Leadership responsibility, employee wellness, support systems, accountability, communication, trust, emotional intelligence, and organizational culture
+Leadership responsibility, employee wellness, support systems, accountability, communication, trust, emotional intelligence, and organizational culture.

-Leadership in law enforcement and first responder organizations is not just about command, authority, policy, or rank.
-At its core, leadership is responsibility.
-That responsibility includes how we support our people, how we recognize when they are struggling, how we build trust, and how we create a culture where wellness is treated as part of survival, performance, and organizational strength.
+Leadership in law enforcement and first responder organizations is about more than command, authority, policy, or rank.
+At its C.O.R.E., leadership is responsibility.
+That responsibility includes creating a healthy culture, taking ownership of employee wellness, responding when people are struggling, and setting the example others can trust and follow.

 Key Topics: